-Nonprofits Sue Panera Bread for Deceptive Marketing of Foods as ‘Clean’
+Nonprofits Sue Nestlé Purina Pet Food for Deceptive Marketing of Cat Food

-The Panera suit, filed under the D.C.
-Consumer Protection Procedures Act by the nonprofits’ counsel Richman Law Group and Children’s Health Defense, seeks to end Panera’s deceptive business practices by requiring full disclosure of contaminants present in their “clean” products and/or a reformulation of their products to match their marketing.
+The Nestlé USA/Purina suit, filed under the D.C.
+Consumer Protection Procedures Act by the nonprofits’ counsel Richman Law Group, seeks to end Purina’s deceptive business practices by requiring that Purina remove or qualify the “natural” and “no artificial preservatives” claims on its cat food products.

 Read the full complaint HERE.

 Clean Label Project is a national nonprofit with the mission to bring truth and transparency to consumer product labeling through data, science, and education.

 GMO Free USA/Toxin Free USA is a national 501(c)(3) nonprofit advocating for a clean, healthy food system and educating consumers about the hazards of GMOs, synthetic pesticides and other toxins.